OfficeDev/office-js-docs-pr/docs/outlook/sensitivity-label.md

 - Add a header or footer to a message or appointment based on its sensitivity label to comply with business and legal policies.

 > [!IMPORTANT]
 > Features in preview shouldn't be used in production add-ins.
-We invite you to test this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).
+We invite you to try out this feature in test or development environments and welcome feedback on your experience through GitHub (see the **Feedback** section at the end of this page).

 ## Supported clients and platforms